 In a foodie town like Portland, it’s hard to hold on to the best restaurant crown.
 Higgins is always on the shortlist, home to an amazing seasonal menu and cozy bar as well as being responsible for incubating so many of the city’s best chefs prior to them going off and starting their own establishments.
 Everything is house-made and the service is unmatched.
 If you want to absorb the real bounty of the northwest in a genuinely farm-to-table format, this is the place to go.

-Located in between San Diego and Los Angeles in the surf bum town of Encinitas, VAGA touts ocean views, al fresco dining, and some incredibly fresh southern California-inspired dishes.
+Located in between the cities of San Diego and Los Angeles in the surf bum town of Encinitas, VAGA touts ocean views, al fresco dining, and some incredibly fresh southern California-inspired dishes.
 There’s Baja sea bass with spiced ghee and Marcona almond basmati along with tomahawk steak served alongside parmesan fondue.
 It’s heaven for surf and turf diners looking for more flair and creativity than your typical seafood joint or steakhouse can muster.

 The pandemic delayed its grand opening, but Christopher’s is up and running in one of the coolest spots in the American West.
 Set beside the Wrigley Mansion overlooking the Phoenix skyline from the scenic desert, it touts breathtaking design and equally jaw-dropping food.
 The eight-course chef’s tasting menu is one for the ages, French-informed but highly aligned with the season, local produce, and proteins, and served with a presentation caliber not often seen — anywhere.

 New Orleans, Louisiana

 It’s hard to overemphasize the work the French have put into what we know and consider modern gastronomy.
 Gautreau’s is a classic French eatery in a city that knows its influence all too well.
 The uptown New Orleans restaurant excels as it all, from foie gras and steak tartare to filet mignon.
 Better, there’s a showcasing of local flavors, like gulf shrimp with green olive gnocchi that demonstrates not only a mastery of classic Old World cooking, but an embrace of the surrounding bayou.